drliaowu/MacroMicroSurgicalRobot/README.md

 12. Clone this repository into your catkin workspace.
 13. Build and source your catkin workspace using `catkin build`.

+> Thanks to Mustafa Sevinc for writing the original installation instructions.

 # ROS Startup Commands
 ### Touch Stylus
 1. Start ROS: `roscore`